Juandhm18/HTML-CSS/JavaScript/proyecto sebas/README.md

 # Javascript---Best-Element
-Interacción con el DOM usando JavaScript
+DOM Interaction using JavaScript

-## Descripción

-Este proyecto contiene ejemplos y ejercicios prácticos para aprender a manipular el DOM utilizando JavaScript.
-Aquí encontrarás scripts y recursos que te ayudarán a comprender cómo interactuar dinámicamente con los elementos de una página web.

-## Estructura del proyecto
+## Description

-- **index.html**: Archivo principal HTML donde se muestran los elementos a manipular.
-- **styles.css**: Hojas de estilo para dar formato a la página.
+This project contains examples and practical exercises to learn how to manipulate the DOM using JavaScript.
+Here you will find scripts and resources to help you understand how to dynamically interact with elements on a web page.

+## Project Structure

+- **index.html**: Main HTML file where the elements to be manipulated are displayed.
+- **styles.css**: Stylesheets to format the page.
-- **scripts.js**: Código JavaScript encargado de la interacción con el DOM.
+- **scripts.js**: JavaScript code responsible for DOM interaction.

-## Funcionalidades principales
+## Main Features

-- Selección y modificación de elementos del DOM.
+- Selecting and modifying DOM elements.
-- Manejo de eventos (click, input, etc.).
+- Event handling (click, input, etc.).
-- Creación y eliminación dinámica de elementos.
-- Ejemplos prácticos de manipulación de clases y atributos.

-## Cómo usar

-1. Clona este repositorio o descarga los archivos.
+- Dynamic creation and removal of elements.
+- Practical examples of manipulating classes and attributes.

+## How to Use

+1. Clone this repository or download the files.
-2. Abre `index.html` en tu navegador.
+2. Open `index.html` in your browser.
-3. Explora y modifica el código en `scripts.js` para experimentar con el DOM.
+3. Explore and modify the code in `scripts.js` to experiment with the DOM.

-## Requisitos
+## Requirements

-- Navegador web moderno.
+- Modern web browser.
-- Conocimientos básicos de HTML, CSS y JavaScript.
+- Basic knowledge of HTML, CSS, and JavaScript.

-## Autores
+## Authors

+- Escudero Rúa Jeferson (lider)
+- Franco Falla Michael
-- Juan Diego Hernandez Martinez.
+- Hernández Martínez Juan Diego
-- Kevin Esneider Londoño Zuluaga.
+- Londoño Zuluaga Kevin Esneider
+- Orozco Osorio Esteban
+- Botero Ramírez Santiago